 Field QC samples collected for the environmental monitoring program include equipment blanks, trip blanks, field blanks, field duplicate samples, and matrix spike/matrix spike duplicate samples.
-The rationale for selecting specific field QC samples, and minimum requirements for their use in the Environmental Monitoring Program, are provided in the BNL EM-SOP 200 series, "Quality Assurance."
-Equipment blanks and trip blanks were collected for all appropriate media in 2015.
+The rationale for selecting specific field QC samples, and minimum requirements for their use in the Environmental Monitoring Program, are provided in the BNL EM-SOP 200 series, "Quality Assurance" procedures.
+Equipment blanks and trip blanks were collected for all appropriate media in 2016.

 An equipment blank is a volume of solution (in this case, laboratory-grade water) that is used to rinse a sampling tool after decontamination.
-The rinse water is collected and tested to verify that the sampling tool is not contaminated.
-Equipment blank samples are collected, as needed, to verify the effectiveness of the decontamination procedures on non-dedicated or reusable sampling equipment.
+The rinse water is collected and tested to verify the effectiveness of the decontamination procedures on non-dedicated or reusable sampling equipment.

 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOCs).
 The use of trip blanks provides a way to determine whether contamination of a sample container occurred during shipment from the manufacturer, while the container was in storage, during shipment to a contract analytical laboratory, or during analysis of a sample at a contract analytical laboratory.
 Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
 If trip blanks are not provided by the contract analytical laboratory, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2015.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2016.